Himeanole (film)

 Hime-anole (ヒメアノ～ル, Hime-anōru) is a 2016 Japanese romantic thriller black comedy film directed by Keisuke Yoshida.
-It is based on the manga series of the same name written by Minoru Furuya, serialized in the Weekly Young Magazine between 2008–2010, and republished into six volumes.
+It is based on the manga series of the same name written by Minoru Furuya, serialized in the Weekly Young Magazine between 2008 and 2010, and republished into six volumes.
 The film received an R-15 rating in Japan.
 It is the second of Furuya's works to be adapted to the big screen, following 2011's Himizu.

 The film marks the debut of V6 boyband singer Go Morita in his first starring role in a feature film as the antagonist Soichi Morita, and stars Gaku Hamada as the naive protagonist Okada among a cast of odd characters entrenched amid love triangles and shoddy friendships.
 It premiered at the Far East Film Festival in Udine, Italy on 25 April 2016, and was released theatrically on 28 May in Japan.

 Plot

 Ando works at a cleaning company where he is tasked in charge of clumsy newcomer Okada.
 While Ando struggles to remember his name, referring to him as "Okamura", the two slowly develop a friendship.
 Okada, who loathes himself for leading a useless and aimless life, mentions to Ando how he is dissatisfied for having no hobbies, girlfriend, leading a repetitive life and wasting away.
 Ando comforts him stating no one is satisfied, and dissatisfaction is the driving force behind life.
 When asked if he feels the same way, Ando replies with a blunt no, stating "I live each day for love."

 Okada joins Ando at a nearby café to meet his "girlfriend", which turns out to be the waitress Yuka he has a crush on but never confessed to.
 Ando then notices "the blond dude" sitting outside, who he thinks has his eyes set on his beloved Yuka.
 Okada glances and remembers him as Morita, a highschool classmate.
 Ando tells Okada to talk to him, in case he has ill intent towards Yuka.
 Okada approaches Morita, who denies ever having come here before, and the two exchange phone numbers.
 As Ando and Okada leave the café, he asks Okada to investigate.
 Okada hesitates but agrees to talk to Yuka.
 Okada waits outside the café in the evening for Yuka to finish her shift.
 The nervous Yuka mentions she fears she is being stalked, including receiving harassing phone calls and her mail disappearing.
 The next day at work, Ando tells Okada the pair shall go to the café everyday to ensure Yuka's well-being.
 Okada hands her their numbers, and later Ando rambles to Okada about wanting to take Yuka on a date.